rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill February - June 2019\newline
     *Research internship*

-    During the internship, I actively contributed to a bioinformatics research project for the Institute of Informatics and Telematics.
+    During the internship, I actively contributed to a bioinformatic research project within the Institute of Informatics and Telematics (IIT).

 \smallskip